w3f/polkadot-wiki/docs/learn/learn-transactions.md

 - **Inherents:** are a special type of unsigned transaction made by block authors which carry information required to build a block such as timestamps, storage proofs and uncle blocks.

+Signed transactions is the way that most users will interact with
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
+Signed transactions come from an account that has funds, and therefore {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
+can charge a transaction fee as a way to prevent spam.

+Unsigned transactions are for special cases where a user needs to submit an extrinsic from a key pair that does not control funds.
+For example, validators submit unsigned transactions in the form of "heartbeat" messages to indicate that they are online.
+These heartbeats must be signed by one of the validator's [session keys](learn-cryptography.md).
+Session keys never control funds.
+Unsigned transactions are only used in special cases because, since
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} cannot charge a fee for them, each one needs its own, custom validation logic.

+Inherents are pieces of information that are not signed or included in the transaction queue.
+As such, only the block author can add inherents to a block.
+Inherents are assumed to be "true" simply because a sufficiently large number of validators have agreed on them being reasonable.
+For example,
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blocks include a timestamp inherent.
+There is no way to prove that a timestamp is true the way one proves the desire to send funds with a signature.
+Rather, validators accept or reject the block based on how reasonable they find the timestamp.
+In {{ polkadot: Polkadot, :polkadot }}{{ kusama: Kusama, :kusama }} it must be within some acceptable range of their own system clocks.

 Here are some key differences between the different types of extrinsics:

 - Contrary to signed transactions, unsigned transaction types require implementing custom validation